buisonanh/phishing-urls-detection/README.md

 The open-source tool PhishTank makes it relatively simple to collect phishing URLs.
 This site offers a collection of phishing URLs that are updated hourly in a variety of formats, including CSV, JSON, etc. Visit https://www.phishtank.com/developer_info.php to download the information.

-n order to find the legitimate URLs, I discovered a source that has a collection of benign, spam, phishing, malware, and defacement URLs.
+In order to find the legitimate URLs, I discovered a source that has a collection of benign, spam, phishing, malware, and defacement URLs.
 University of New Brunswick, https://www.unb.ca/cic/datasets/url-2016.html, is the dataset's original publisher.
 35,300 valid URLs are included in this collection.
 The URL collection is downloaded, and the file of importance is "Benign_list_big_final.csv" from that.

 ## <a name="model-training"> Model Training
 Writing...